esphome/esphome-docs/components/sensor/accumulator.rst

 - All other options from :ref:`Sensor <config-sensor>`.

-.. _sensor-accumelator-reset_action:
+.. _sensor-accumulator-reset_action:

-Throttel saving to flash
+Throttle saving to flash
 ------------------------

-To prevent the flash memory from wearing out to fast, the accumelator can be configured to limit the amount of writes to the flash memory.
+To prevent the flash memory from wearing out too fast, the accumulator can be configured to limit the amount of writes to the flash memory.

 .. code-block:: yaml

-    - platform: accumelator
+    - platform: accumulator
       name: "Total Energy"
       sensor: my_energy_meter
       min_time_interval: 30s